Digital Negative

 DNG is based on the TIFF/EP standard format, and mandates significant use of metadata.
-Use of the file format is royalty-free; Adobe has published a license allowing anyone to exploit DNG, and has also stated that there are no known intellectual property encumbrances or license requirements for DNG.
-Adobe stated that if there were a consensus that DNG should be controlled by a standards body, they were open to the idea.
-Adobe has submitted DNG to ISO for incorporation into their revision of TIFF/EP.
+The specification of the file format is open and not subject to any intellectual property restrictions or patents.

 Rationale for DNG

 Adobe states that, given the existence of a wide variety of camera-brand-specific raw image formats, it introduced DNG as a standardized and backward-compatible universal file format.
 It is based on the TIFF 6.0 standard.
 Various professional archivists and conservationists, working in institutional settings have adopted DNG for archival purposes.

 Objectives

-These objectives are repeatedly emphasized in Adobe documents:
+The objectives of the DNG file format are: